AdmiralenOla/Scoary/README.md

 Scoary is an anagram of "scoring" and "Roary", the pan-genome pipeline.
 It was named as an homage to Roary.

 ## Coming soon
-I am currently implementing a method that determines the relatedness of the input population (the population structure) and adjusts significance estimates accordingly.
+Please feel free to suggest improvements, point out bugs or methods that could be better optimized.

+## Acknowledgements
+- The QuadTree and UPGMA implementation was heavily based on code by Christian Storm Pedersen
+- Inês Mendes pointed out bugs in the calculation of adjusted p-values
+- Eric Deveaud added versioning.

 ## Citation
-Manuscript not yet published
+Manuscript not yet published.

 ## Contact
 Ola Brynildsrud (ola.brynildsrud@fhi.no)